Trigonometric Functions in CSS

 sin(): Sine of an Angle

-The sin() function returns the sine of a given angle.
+The sin() function returns a unitless number for a given angle.
 This is the ratio of the length of the opposite side to that of the hypotenuse in a rightangled triangle.
-Imagine a circle: if you move around the circle, sin() tells you your vertical position.
+For a lengthbased CSS property, multiply that number by a length such as the animation radius.sin() tells you your vertical position.
 It can also be used to find the unknown angle or sides of a rightangled triangle.

 cos(): Cosine of an Angle